KleistLab/DNS/README.md

 Required modules:
 numpy, scipy, matplotlib, numexpr, joblib, json, base64, time, descartes, shapely

+The randomwalk_growthcone_density* files use mencoder to combine the created images into a movie.

-If you would like to run the code, make sure to adapt the paths in the code for writing and storing files.
+Make sure to adapt the paths in the code for writing and storing files to your system.